adamd3/adamd3.github.io/content/posts/dockerimages/dockerimages.md

 In the specific case of R, it's important to note that many bioinformatics packages are housed in the specialised Bioconductor repository, and hence are not installable through a standard call to a function such as `install.packages` in R.
 Such packages can be installed by first installing the `BiocManager` package from CRAN (as below), and then including a separate call to `BiocManager::install`.
 By setting `ask = TRUE`, we also automate the installation of updates non-interactively.

 Before building, make sure that you have a registered account at [Docker Hub](https://hub.docker.com/).
-Build the image like so: `docker build -t adamd3/strainseq .`, which allows you to also tag the Docker Hub repo, and then test using `docker run -ti strainseq`.
+Build the image like so: `docker build -t adamd3/OrthoQuant .`, which allows you to also tag the Docker Hub repo, and then test using `docker run -ti OrthoQuant`.
 Try loading any of the Python modules or R packages to see that it worked OK.

 When you're ready, push the Dockerfile to Docker Hub.